Skip to content

 There are multiple options for credentials management in AWS.
 This example uses the AWS Systems Manager Parameter Store.
 There are other methods of storing and retrieving secrets in the AWS Secrets Manager User Guide.

-To store your Hydrolix cluster username and password as parameters using the AWS Console, AWS CLI, or Tools for Windows PowerShell, see Creating Parameter Store parameters in Systems Manager.
+To store your Hydrolix credentials as parameters using the AWS Console, AWS CLI, or Tools for Windows PowerShell, see Creating Parameter Store parameters in Systems Manager.

 %%configure -f